wrp/examples/markdown/README.md

 The 3 hash header is smallish.

 Use '&amp;lt;' to add a literal left angle bracket: &lt;
+(This is just embedding html, so not really markdown.)

 **Double asterisk for bold text** (no space inside **) *Single asterisk for italics* (no space inside *)

+## A blockquote
-> This is a
+> Create a
 blockquote
-that spans
-multiple lines but is rendered according to the available width (perhaps on only one line)
+by using > in the first column.
+The quote may span multiple lines in the markdown but is rendered according to the available width.

 ## A checklist
 - [ ] this is the first item